ezralanglois/arachnid/_sources/docs/overview.txt

 developed the initial code for pySPIDER, which replaced the archaic SPIDER scripting language with Python.
 Jordan T. Ash (Rutgers University) helped to develop a particle verification algorithm that makes it possible to automatically process datasets with high levels of contamination.
-Ryan H. Smith (Columbia University) under the additiona mentorship of Dr. Hstau Liao developed a more robust algorithm to align frames of movies captured on cutting-edge direct detectors.
+Ryan H. Smith (Columbia University) under the additional mentorship of Dr. Hstau Liao developed a more robust algorithm to align frames of movies captured on cutting-edge direct detectors.

 This will be a very active project and we look forward to the continual release of new scripts